kshardha/cicdnewman/README.md

     </p></details><p/>

 * A new browser tab will open showing the code build project page.
 Press "Edit Project" button to edit the build project details.
 * In the "Environment: How to build" section press "Update build specification" in order to edit the "Buildspec name" setting.
-You will now see the following screen.
+Update "Buildspec name" to "01api/buildspec.yml" to reflect the location of our buildspec file - see screen shot below.

     <details><summary>Screenshot: Create Pipeline step 3 - edit build project</summary><p>